-For a window W of duration max(SMTC period, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the SSB frequency layer, and starting at the beginning of any associated gap occasions covering the SMTC occasion:
+For a window W of duration max(SMTC period, MGRP_max), where MGRP_max is the maximum MGRP across all configured per-UE measurement gap(s) and per-FR measurement gap(s) within the same FR, and starting from the beginning of any SMTC occasion:

-Ntotal is the total number of associated gap occasions covering SMTC occasions within the window, including those overlapped with other MG occasions within the window, and
+Ntotal is the total number of SMTC occasions that are covered by instances of the associated measurement gap within the window W, including those overlapped with other measurement gap occasions within the window, and

-Navailable is the number of associated gap occasions covering SMTC occasions that are not overlapped with any other MG occasion within the window W, or after further accounting for MG collisions by applying the selected gap collision rule provided that concurrent measurement gaps are configured.]
+Navailable is the number of SMTC occasions that are covered by instances of the non-dropped associated measurement gap within the window W, after accounting for collisions between the measurement gaps by applying the measurement gap collision rule in section 9.1.2B.3.

-[When concurrent measurement gaps are configured, requirements in this clause do not apply if Navailable =0.]
+Kgap is only applicable for UE supporting [concurrent gaps].
+When concurrent measurement gaps are configured, requirements in this clause do not apply if Navailable =0.